yaroshenkonikita/MazeCaves-Game/README.md

 Add the ability to show the solution to _any_ maze currently shown on the screen:
 - The user sets the starting and ending points
 - The route, which is the solution, must be displayed with a line 2 pixel thick, passing through the middle of all the cells in the maze through which the solution runs.
-- The color of the solution line must be different from the color of the walls and the field
+- The color of the solution line must be different from the color of the walls, and the field
 - Prepare full coverage of the maze solving module with unit-tests

 ## Part 4.
 Cave Generation